wichmann-lab/teamproject-photography/README.md

 ## Getting Started

 ### 🛠 Set up
-+ Create a new directory under the standard home directory called "TheImageIterator".
++ Create a new directory called "TheImageIterator" under the standard home directory.

   Home directory..

-     + for Windows: C/Users/username/
+     + for Windows: `C/Users/username/`

-     + for Mac OS: /Users/username/
+     + for Mac OS: `/Users/username/`

-+ Make sure to save the configuration file "imageIteratorSettings.json" under this folder.
++ Make sure to save the configuration file [`imageIteratorSettings.json`](lightroom_plugin.lrdevplugin/imageIteratorSettings.json) under this folder.
-+ Then execute the plugin.
++ Add the Plug-in in Lightroom Classic: File -> Plug-in Manager... -> Add -> Select the folder of the plugin `lightroom_plugin.lrdevplugin` -> Done
++ Execute the Plug-in: Library -> Plug-in Extras -> The Image Iterator

 * Error messages have 3 parts: